jbuehl/solaredge/README.md

 interact directly with a SolarEdge inverter over the RS232, RS485, or ethernet interface.
 Performance data is output to a file in JSON format.

-**seextract.py** is a program that can extract the SolarEdge protocol messages from a PCAP file that contains data captured from the network.

 **sekey.py** is used to extract the unique encryption key from an inverter.

 **se2state.py** follows a file containing JSON performance data and outputs a JSON file